Interprofessional Substance Use Practice Certificate

 - A Program Admission Form

-- After program admission and prior to enrolment in the practicum course, a completed and signed Request for Consent to a Criminal Record Check (CRC) form
+- After program admission and prior to enrolment in the practicum course, a completed Consent to a Criminal Record Check (CRC) form

-A minimum of 6 TRU credits (online courses only; this program is not offered on campus)
+A minimum of six TRU credits (online courses only; this program is not offered on campus)

 Prior to registering in HLTH 4541, you must complete all theory courses, with a GPA of 2.00 (a grade of C) or higher.